kwonyoung9120/torch-ngp/readme.md

 3. Now let's try torch-ngp with the obtained transformation matrix.
 In the dataset, we provide the transformation matricies for train/val/test split.
 You can find the transformation matrices are provided in "transform matrix" item in `.json`files.

    1. Obtained the relative pose base on '08.jpg' transformation matrix.
-So you should obtain the other 34 poses with your code.(If thats too many, try many as you can, and clarity what images you obtain.)
+So you should obtain the other 34 poses with your code.(If thats too many, try many as you can, and clarify what images you've obtained.)

    2. Change the transformation matrix with your results in json files.
 And run torch-ngp with your poses.